brylianrst/Brilian-Portofolio/README.md

 ## Assignments:

+The final project will be your opportunity to put everything you've learned so far into action.
+A core goal of the final project will be understanding your audience and ensuring you are communicating at an appropriate level, and telling the story using data visualization methods that are meaningful.

+Part I: a project proposal.
+An outline of your project, copies of data, and the identified method you'll use for presenting.

 Choosing Chart Types - week four sketching exercise (due 11:59 p.m., Monday 02/12)
 Final Project, part one (due 11:59 p.m., Monday 02/12)
 Final Project, part one avoiding plagiarism quiz (due 11:59 p.m., Monday 02/12)